tytydraco/yessleep/out/Cinema_13.md

 I turn and walk back towards the lobby.
 What an idiot I am.

 Five years working at this place should be enough time and experience for me to know: that's some damn good bait.

+I can say rule number one of this workplace is to have a healthy fear of it.
+Caution is always advised, even for the experienced.

 I try to shake it from my mind and find success when I realize I still have a job to do.

 Armed with fierce determination and a mop from a nearby closet I head towards the bathroom to complete Carl's bathroom quest and on the way crash directly into Carl and Harvey hauling the piss-stained geriatric man across the lobby.
 I walk right into them, the handle of the broom smacking Harvey on the forehead.
 He yelps and drops the senior like he's on fire and Carl allows him to slide limply off his arm face-first into the ground.

 We had to close the Century 13 while we called an ambulance.
 Carl told us to start showing people out and made me wait for the paramedics with the old man.
 We were in the middle of the lobby so everyone had to pass us on the way out.
 He would scare the shit out of anyone who walked too close, shouting confused about what year it was.

 We'd find out that the senior's name is Elvis.
 Elvis was born while Herbert Hoover was in office and had decided to watch Alfred Hitchcock's recent moving picture at his local theater one day in the fine spring of 1958.
 Apparently unimpressed with the movie, he decided to take a nice long nap during which 60 years passed, and he woke up a bitter old man.
 Yea, another rule I forgot to mention: literally no sleeping on the job.
 Time moves differently here when you’re asleep.

 Of course, no one really believed him.
 Except for us employees.
 Honestly, his story was comparatively bland to some of the other stuff we've dealt with.
 Rather, we were pretty happy that we got to shut down work early.